SMB Penetration Testing Fundamentals

 nmap 192.168.1.91

 After scanning our machine we can validate that ports 139 e 445 are open and running SMB with Netbios integration capabilities.
-The next step is to verify if exists any shared folder and what permissions they have.

 Read the Full SMBMap Guide

-SMB Pentesting – Public Shares
+Public Shares

 smbmap -H 192.168.1.91

-As we can see we have five shares available and only one of them has Read & Write permissions but t this point we don’t know any usernames or passwords, what can we do?
+As we can see we have five shares available and only one of them has Read & Write permissions but at this point we don’t know any usernames or passwords, what can we do?
 Investigate the /tmp folder using another parameter.

 List Remote Share